code-vibe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * How to assign values to variables
 * How to print the values of variables of type char, int, unsigned int with printf
 * How to use the while loop
+* How to use variables with the while loop

 ## Helpful Links